 This evaluation exploits most granular data available for some jurisdictions in order to disentangle credit supply and demand effects.
 With bank-level data, control variables and fixed effects are used to control for potentially confounding demand-side variables and macroeconomic conditions.
-With the most granular bank-firm level data, the analysis can credibly control for loan demand by using control variables and fixed effects while also comparing lending behaviour of banks more or less exposed to the reforms to the same or highly comparable firms.43 The Technical Appendix describes the empirical models in more detail.
+With the most granular bank-firm level data, the analysis can credibly control for loan demand by using control variables and fixed effects while also comparing lending behaviour of banks more or less exposed to the reforms to the same or highly comparable firms.
+50 The Technical Appendix describes the empirical models in more detail.

-43 For countries where SMEs mostly have one relationship only, the analysis compares firms subject to similar demand conditions but with relationships to differentially affected banks.
 However, not all confounding factors can be controlled for through fixed effects or other controls.
 Therefore, the identification of the effects also relies on the comparison of banks with different exposures to the reforms.

-In particular, to identify the reform effects and minimize the risk of misattribution, the evaluation exploits heterogeneity across banks in their exposure to the reforms.
+In particular, to identify the reform effects and minimise the risk of misattribution, the evaluation exploits heterogeneity across banks in their exposure to the reforms.
 Specifically, lending growth is compared before and after the reforms.
 Thereby, post-reform effects are compared between banks identified as potentially constrained by the reforms (more exposed ex ante) and less exposed banks.
-Comparing the change across differently affected banks strengthens the identification considerably, that is, as long as the effects of potentially confounding events did not differ systematically with banks' exposure to reforms, reform effects can be said to be plausibly identified.44
+Comparing the change across differently affected banks strengthens the identification considerably, that is, as long as the effects of potentially confounding events did not differ systematically with banks' exposure to reforms, reform effects can be said to be plausibly identified.51

 Banks' exposure to capital or liquidity reforms was identified by their relative capital or liquidity strength before the reform.
 Intuitively, credit supply from less capitalised banks or less liquid banks is more likely to be constrained by the reforms than the credit supply by better capitalised or more liquid banks.
 This intuition underlies the empirical strategy in this evaluation.
-Banks with capital or liquidity ratios in the bottom decile or quartile of the distribution for all banks before reforms were announced nationally have been identified as "more exposed."
-Following the strategy outlined above, the change in SME lending growth and other outcomes after reforms at the more exposed banks was compared to the change at other, less exposed banks.45
+Banks with capital or liquidity ratios in the bottom decile or quartile of the distribution for all banks within the relevant jurisdiction before reforms were announced nationally have been identified as "more exposed."
+Following the strategy outlined above, the change in SME lending growth and other outcomes after reforms at the more exposed banks was compared to the change at other, less exposed banks.
+52 Alternative exposure measures (e.g. the capital shortfall at a given point in time relative to the final requirement), while potentially more precise, would have necessitated a common set of assumptions and additional data that were not available to all participating jurisdictions.
+Notwithstanding these limitations, capital shortfall was used in one of the analyses as a measure of banks' constrainedness (see Box 6).